ankushg/btao.org/cv/index.md

 ## Currently

-I'm an undergraduate student at the University of Edinburgh, where I study Cognitive Science.
+I'm an undergraduate student at the University of Edinburgh where I study Cognitive Science.
 I'm particularly interested in machine learning and philosophy of mind.
-My thesis on using neural networks to create realistic talking 3D agents.
+My thesis is on using neural networks to create realistic talking 3D agents.

 ## Education

 `2013 - now`
 **University of Edinburgh** BSc (Hons) Cognitive Science

-`2015 - 2016` **University of Connecticut** International exchange
+`2015 - 2016`
+**University of Connecticut** International exchange student

 `2015`
 **University of Copenhagen** Summer course on Danish philosopher Søren Kierkegaard